captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 ## LIEUTENANT CARO:
 No No!
-Mr. Washington -- the knife guy -- you know
+Mr. Washington—the knife guy—you know

--- Hell’s Kitchen, the knife?!
+—Hell’s Kitchen, the knife?!

 ---